Preschool Behavior Support in NYC & Westchester

 Step 3: Personalized Treatment Planning - Create Your Family's Roadmap

 Based on assessment findings, we collaborate with you to create a personalized treatment plan tailored to your child's specific needs and your family's goals.
-This isn't a one-size-fits-all approach, we consider your child's developmental stage, your family's values and priorities, practical constraints like schedules and logistics, and what approaches are most likely to resonate with your specific child.
+This isn't a one-size-fits-all approach; we consider your child's developmental stage, your family's values and priorities, practical constraints like schedules and logistics, and what approaches are most likely to resonate with your specific child.
 Your treatment plan might include individual child therapy sessions, parent coaching or support sessions, family therapy to address systemic patterns, consultation with preschool or other providers, or referrals for additional evaluations if needed.
 We discuss frequency of sessions, expected duration of treatment, specific goals we're working toward, and how we'll measure progress.
 You're an active partner in this planning process, and the plan remains flexible as we learn what works best for your family.

 With a clear plan in place, we begin regular therapy sessions focused on creating meaningful, sustainable change.
 For child therapy sessions, we use play-based and developmentally appropriate interventions that help your preschooler build emotional awareness and regulation skills, develop communication and problem-solving abilities, practice coping strategies for frustration and disappointment, and strengthen their sense of security and confidence.
 Sessions are engaging and feel natural to young children while targeting specific skill development.
 Simultaneously, parent support sessions equip you with an understanding of what's driving behavior, practical strategies for preventing and responding to challenges, confidence in your parenting decisions, and ongoing support as you implement new approaches.
 Most families attend weekly sessions initially, with frequency adjusted based on progress and needs.
 We maintain regular communication between sessions and adjust our approach based on what's working.